Discovery Services Committee (Formerly Catalog Use Committee)

 Discussion Forums Coordinating Committee

-The Discussion Forums Coordinating Committee hosted two popular discussion forums at Annual:
+The Discussion Forums Coordinating Committee is pleased to announce that they will be hosting these discussion forums at Annual:

 Crystal Lentz, Chair 2013-2014